FAQs: Security Guard Training

 - 8 Hour Annual In-Service Training Course (this course must be completed each calendar year you hold a security guard registration)

-Q. What training courses are required to be employed as a NYS Armed Security Officer?
+Q. What training courses are required to be employed as a NYS Armed Security Guard?

 A. In addition to the above training you will need to complete the following training courses